Abott1222/lessons/linked-list.md

 └────────┴────────┴────────┴────────┘
 ```

 As you can see, all the existing data must be copied to a new position before the insertion can happen.
-Because of this, the number of operations to insert data into the beginning of an array depends on the number of elements that are present in the array.
+Because of this, the number of operations to insert data into the beginning of an array grows linearly depending on the number of elements that are present in the array.
 In other words, inserting an element at the beginning of an array takes linear time or `O(n)` where `n` is the number of elements in the array.

 Here's a chart that describes the difference between common Big-O complexities such as `O(1)` and `O(n)`.